datacamp-content/courses-introduction-to-shell/chapter4.md

 *** =instructions

-Create another shell script called `dates.sh` that extracts the date column (including header) from all of the seasonal data files.
+Write a shell script called `dates.sh` that extracts the date column (including header) from all of the seasonal data files.